Clean-Energy-Processes-CEP-Laboratory/Technology-Library/functional_specification.md

 Once a user has determined the technologies they want in their system, either via the method described in the [System-determination interface](#crystal_ball-system-determination-interface) section or through some analytical means independent of the `ceplibrary`, they should be able to

 * Import any of the technologies contained within the library,
-* Evaluate the performance of these technologies, using models contained within the library, through the similar method exposed on each, i.e., a solar panel should be callable using the same methods as a heat pump (i.e., both should inherit the same structure for interacting with environmental and energistic inputs and outputs) such that its performance can be evaluated.
+* Evaluate the performance of these technologies, using models contained within the library, using the same access point exposed on each, i.e., a solar panel should be callable using the same methods as a heat pump (i.e., both should inherit the same structure for interacting with environmental and energistic inputs and outputs) such that its performance can be evaluated.

 ## Requirements